Turn evaporation into water resilience for AI.

 Why now

-• North America — the largest data-center market — and hyperscalers' public 2030 water-replenishment commitments
+• North America is the world's largest data-center market, with public 2030 water-replenishment pledges

-• AI buildout accelerating in water-stressed basins worldwide
+• AI buildout is accelerating in water-stressed basins worldwide

 • Tightening water regulation and disclosure, from drought-prone US states to the EU